-As of the date of filing this report, no events have occurred which had, or will have, a material impact on the information contained in this report regarding our operations, including but not limited to, acquisitions, divestitures, or new lines of business entered into.
+As of the date of filing this report, no other events have occurred which had, or will have, a material impact on the information contained in this report regarding our operations, including but not limited to, acquisitions, divestitures, or new lines of business entered into.

-The Company's results for the quarter ended March 31, 2018 are discussed in our current report on Form 10-Q filed with the SEC on May 2, 2018.
+RenaissanceRe's results for the quarter ended March 31, 2019 are discussed in our current report on Form 10-Q filed with the SEC on May 8, 2019.